bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-not-being-able-to-be-told-anything.md

 ## A simple question

-This combination of attractive and competing repulsive forces ends up producing a four sided solid shape, a tetrahedron.
+This combination of attractive and repulsive forces ends up producing a four sided solid shape, a tetrahedron.
 Tetrahedral geometry appears to be a pretty big deal in chemistry, or at least the parts I've been exposed to so far.

 Here, look at this angle: